The Start-up visa category is for non-UK nationals wishing to set up a business in the UK.

 If you have ever applied for a Tier 4 visa, you will know about 'Confirmation of Acceptance of Studies' (CAS) statements.
 With the Start-Up visa route, you need something similar called a 'Letter of Endorsement'.
 This is issued by your sponsoring institution (Goldsmiths) and confirms that we are endorsing you to take part in the scheme.

-- Confirm your name, date of birth, nationality and current passport number
+- the applicant’s name, date of birth, nationality and passport or other travel document number; and

-- Confirm that you will spend the majority of your working time in the UK developing your business
+- confirmation that the endorsing body is satisfied that the applicant will spend the majority of their working time in the UK on developing their business venture; and

 Business proposal advice